Why Lilibet Diana’s Birth Certificate Differs From Archie’s

 Although the Duke and Duchess of Sussex are no longer senior royals, part of their agreement with the Queen was that they would keep their titles as “His and Her Highness” but would no longer use them.

-Meghan may not be a princess, but when Prince Charles eventually becomes King, Archie and Lili will inherit the titles of prince and princess as per royal tradition established by King George’s V’s Letters Patent.
+Meghan may not be a princess, but now that Prince Charles has stepped into the role of King Charles III, Archie and Lili have inherited the titles of prince and princess as per royal tradition established by King George’s V’s Letters Patent.

-The Duke and Duchess of Sussex are not the only Royals who haven’t given such titles to their children with Princess Anne, Prince Edward and Princess Eugenie making the same decision for their children.
-In their tell-all interview with Oprah in March, Meghan shared how she and Harry would let their children make their own choices about their titles.
-She said: “Even though I have a lot of clarity of what comes with the titles good and bad...that is their birthright to then make a choice about.”
+The Duke and Duchess of Sussex are not the only royals who haven’t given such titles to their children, with Princess Anne, Prince Edward, and Princess Eugenie making the same decision for their children.
+In their tell-all interview with Oprah in March 2021, Meghan shared how she and Harry would let their children make their own choices about their titles.
+She said: “Even though I have a lot of clarity of what comes with the titles good and bad... that is their birthright to then make a choice about.”